ICML-25-BenchName-builds-repair/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

 Minimal Permissions
 -----------------------

-The :ref:`Medium Permissions <gcp-medium-permissions>` assigns admin permissions for some GCP services to the user.
+The :ref:`Medium Permissions <medium-permissions>` assigns admin permissions for some GCP services to the user.
 If you would like to grant finer-grained and more minimal permissions to your users in your organization / project, you can create a custom role by following the steps below:

 User
 ~~~~~~~~~~~~